ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 ous articles to a bushel, may be of interest
 to our readers:
 Of wheat, sixty pounds.
-Of shelled corn, fif ty-six pounds.
+Of shelled corn, fifty-six pounds.
-r ii _a__J _

-vi uuui vii me evu; ocvcuij j»vunua.
+Of corn on the cob, seventy pounds.
-Of rye, fifty-six pounds. ]
+Of rye, fifty-six pounds.
 Of oats thirty-six pounds.
-I
 Of barley, forty pounds.
 Of potatoes, sixty pounds.
 Of bran, twenty pounds
 Of clover seed, sixty pounds.
 Of timothy seed, forty-five pounds.
-Of tlax seed, forty-five pounds.
-1
+Of llax seed, forty-five pounds.
 Of hemp seed, forty-five pounds.
 Of buckwheat, fifty-two pounds.
 Of blue grass seed, fourteen pounds.